kudashevs/php-8-new-features/USAGE.md

 ## Usage

-The recommended usage is through SSH connection.
-The ssh server is already set up inside the image and is available for use on the port 22/tcp.
+The recommended usage is through an SSH connection.
+The ssh server is already set up inside the image and is available for use on port 22/tcp.
 To make a connection available you should map the port on your computer with the port in the container:
 ```bash
 docker run --rm -p 2020:22 --name php8 -d php-8-new-features